|

 Greek salads with their own

 cheese.
-Be warned that she is like the sorcerer's apprentice and will continue to bring out plates of food until you ask her to stop.
-Foreigners from Eressos who have gone here rave about her sikoutaria, which is the liver, kidneys, spleens and whatever is left over from the sheep and goat her son Stavros, who is the butcher, has just slaughtered.
-Also try Thanasis across
+She was like the sorcerer's apprentice and would continue to bring out plates of food until we asked her to stop.
+Foreigners from Eressos who have gone here raved about her sikoutaria, which is the liver, kidneys, spleens and whatever is left over from the sheep and goat her son Stavros, who is the butcher, had just slaughtered that day.
+Sadly, Cousin Panayotis (in the photo) passed away and the cafeneion is closed, probably for good,

 |

-Actually all the cafeneons in Xidera serve good mezedes since there is nothing else to do at night but eat, drink and talk.
-In the Platia go to the last cafeneon on the right, beyond the platanos tree, known as Vagellis.
-This is where all the young guys hang out including our cousin Stavros who is currently the 'president' of the village.
-Vagellis has a thick black mustache and makes great mezedes too.
-There is also Nikokiris
+But all the cafeneons in Xidera serve good mezedes since there is nothing else to do at night but eat, drink and talk.
+In the Platia go to the last cafeneon on the right, beyond the platanos tree, formerly known as Vagellis.
+It was recently sold and is now known as Toula's for the Greek Australian woman who owns and runs it

 Cafeneon

-next to the town hall run by Panayotis and his wife who will make paidakia (lamb chops) and the best friend potatoes you will ever eat.
-Ask for their spicy peppers on your salad.
+next to the town hall, also now run by Toula and Dimitris where you can order paidakia (lamb chops) and the best fried potatoes you will ever eat.
 Everything these cafeneons serve is made from local ingredients, simple, delicious and all home grown and home cooked.
 Keep in mind that in the traditional villages like Xidera and Vatousa if you show up after 2pm you may not find anything open.
-(Though chances are Vagelis will be open since the young guys go there for lunch and ouzo

 There is the Methemnaos winery in Xidera that you can

-visit too that gives tours from 9 to 6 every day.
+visit too that gives tours from 9 to 6 every day starting in August.
 Really delicious wine that you can sample and buy.
+They sell it by the bottle at Toula's.

 |